SDLC vs STLC: What is the Difference?

 • In the Agile model, the project is divided into smaller tasks to deliver specific features for a release.

-• Iterative approach is taken and after each iteration, working software functions are delivered.
+• An iterative approach is used, and after each iteration, working software functions are delivered.

 • The XP and Scrum methodologies are part of the Agile SDLC framework, and they each use a two-week development sprint approach to covering the SDLC cycles.

-• Ideal for the development over multiple short cycles or sprints.
+• Ideal for development over multiple short cycles or sprints.

-• When Continuous integration and Continuous delivery is required.
+• When Continuous integration and Continuous delivery are required.

 Waterfall Model